Boniface Mwangi

 Boniface Mwangi (born July 10, 1983) is a Kenyan photojournalist, politician and activist involved in social-political activism.
 He is known for his images of the post-election violence that hit Kenya in 2007 and 2008.

-Early life
+Early life and education

-Mwangi was born in Taveta, Kenya, on the border with Tanzania.
-His mother was a businesswoman who traded across the border.
+Mwangi was born on July 10, 1983 in Taveta, Kenya, at the Tanzanian border.
+His mother, Wakiuru wa Mahinge was a businesswoman who traded across the Kenya - Tanzania border.
 Mwangi started living with his grandparents in Nyeri, Central Kenya, when he was six.

-He later moved in with his mother in Nairobi's low-income suburb of Ngara, then a high-rise in Majengo, Githurai 45, before finally settling in Pangani.
+He later moved in with his mother in Nairobi's low-income suburb of Ngara in 1986, then a high-rise in Majengo, Githurai 45, before finally settling in Pangani.
 Mwangi dropped in and out of school during this period and helped his mother vend books.